Now is the time to get your message out

-Community radio listeners are locally-oriented and more likely than non-listeners to say that ‘our local community is very important to me’.
-Community radio is the perfect place to advertise local events, businesses who draw their customers from local populations, and issues relevant to the local community only as people head home from a stressful day.
+Community radio listeners are locally-oriented and more likely than non-listeners to say that "our local community is very important to me".
+Community radio is the perfect place to reach attendees of local events, businesses who draw their customers from local populations, and issues relevant to the local community only as people head home from a stressful day.

-Now, more than ever, community radio represents terrific value for your marketing dollars because you are not advertising to people who will never be your customers because they dont live anywhere near your business.
+Now, more than ever, community radio represents terrific value for your marketing efforts because you are not reaching people who will never be your customers because they dont live anywhere near your business.

 Community radio is a competitive medium

 Because it is so targetted, community radio is talking only to local listeners.
-You aren’t wasting your money advertising to people who will never be likely to visit your business.
-Community radio is more competitive than advertising on national FM networks or commercial FM stations for businesses whose customers are mostly local.
+You aren't wasting your money reaching people who will never be likely to visit your business.
+Sponsoring community radio is more competitive than advertising on national FM networks or commercial FM stations for businesses whose customers are mostly local.

 Hawkesbury Radio works for Sydney's north-west